EunsangJeon/spring-boot-bootstrap/README.md

 - Spring will generate exception as it cannot decide which bean to use
 - You can set @Primary in this case.
+- Or you can simply use name directly ...
+- @Primary has priority.
+- There is another option: @Qualifire("name")

 ## Setter injection and constructor injection